Skip to main content

 Evelyn Roberts

 Evelyn is a former GB pathway player and spent time with the GB U25 squad before focusing on finishing her degree at the University of Worcester.
-She currently works for the Surrey FA as Equality, Diversity and Inclusion Officer and will continue to do so whilst playing for the Phoenix.
+She currently works for the Surrey FA as an Equality, Diversity and Inclusion Officer and will continue to do so while playing for the Phoenix.

 Fi Tillman